 UCCS Diverse Cultures lower division courses included ANTH 1001 Intro to Anthropology; EDUC 1210 Intro to Schooling in Diverse Society; HEAL 1025 Culture and Health; INPS 2010 Intro to Peace Studies; SOWJ 2150 Immigrants and their Communities; HIST 1301 Latin America; HIST 1401 Africa and HIST 1501 East Asia.
 Remember that these three history classes are dual application courses and can also be used to fulfill the UCCS History of Cultures and Societies requirement.
 THEO 3420 Bridging the Racial Divide is also a dual application course that fulfills a diverse cultures requirement and the 2nd level UCCS Theology requirement.
 If you are an ADVE major, you may want to wait and take ADPR 4600 (International/Multicultural Advertising and Public Relations) because it counts as a diverse cultures class plus is an elective in the major.

-In order to graduate, students in the Diederich College need to complete 120 credit hours (beginning in the Fall 2015 Undergraduate Bulletin) with a 2.0 GPA.
-Taking 15 credit hours in each of eight semesters (fall and spring semesters for four years) leaves students 8 credits short.
+Taking less than 15 credit hours in any of eight semesters (fall and spring semesters for four years) leaves a student short of the required number of credits.
 Some students take a few 16 credit or 18 credit semesters to make up the difference, whereas others take some summer courses in order to graduate in four years.
-Full-time students can register for 12-19 credits, but taking only 12 credits during a semester will slow your progress toward completing the 128 hours.
+Full-time students can register for 12-19 credits, but taking only 12 credits during a semester will slow your progress toward completing the 120 credit hours required to graduate.

-Students wanting to take an overload (19+ credits) must complete an overload request form to our College Records Office (JH 112).
+Students wanting to take an overload (more than 19 credits) must complete an overload request form to our College Records Office (JH 112).
 Since full time is 12 or more credits, dropping below 12 credits could negatively influence financial aid, health insurance and progression within the academic program.

 Frequently Asked Questions